 Our EAMTs™ are able to pick up injured pets in Buckeye, Chandler, Fountain Hills, Gilbert, Glendale, Goodyear, Guadalupe, Mesa (Sat/Sun only), Paradise Valley, Phoenix, Scottsdale, Tempe and Tolleson.

-For other cities that have not enlisted our services, click here to view their information.
+For other cities that have not enlisted our services, please call the appropriate number below:

 - Able to Move Animal